Our Latest Articles

 Unforeseen Crisis Made These Family Businesses Stronger The COVID-19 pandemic forced six German family firms to reckon with their identities, positioning and strategies -- and transform themselves for the better.

-Innovating Without Hallucinating: Making AI Your Partner in Creativity Generative AI can help you size up an opportunity, but you still need to control it to prevent flights of fancy and separate the doable from the unrealistic.A family investment policy defines how a family manages its collective financial assets in alignment with its shared values, goals, and risk preferences.
+Innovating Without Hallucinating: Making AI Your Partner in Creativity Generative AI can help you size up an opportunity, but you still need to control it to prevent flights of fancy and separate the doable from the unrealistic.Set boundaries clearly and often, understand your own hot buttons, and be genuinely curious about why the other side thinks the way they do.
 Read more...

 Editorial offices located at St Thomas University